 Here are my favorites:

-The S&P 500 index fund is a growth fund for rich people because it tracks the stocks of the largest 500 public companies in the U.S.
+The S&P 500 index fund is a growth fund for people because it tracks the stocks of the largest 500 public companies in the U.S.

 Therefore, it’s relatively safe but still growth-oriented.